Main agreement Finance Norway - NITO

 further work in committees, project or working groups to have the problems analysed and to present proposals for action plans or concrete measures that can be implemented.

 The development measures will vary from company to company, adapted to the individual company's situation and needs.
-The management and the employees of the individual company must jointly identify the areas that should be prioritised, and the parties to the Agreement will be able to provide advice and guidance in this work.
+The company management and the employees in the individual company must jointly identify the areas that should be prioritised.
+The parties to this agreement will be able to provide advice and guidance in this work.

 On the basis of the demands for restructuring that will be placed on the employees as a result of new technology, it is recommended that the parties at the local level find appropriate forms of cooperation with particular emphasis on issues related to training and development opportunities for the members of NITO.